LaurentVeyssier/mutltimodal_rag_with_chatbot/README.md

 ```

 ## 📜 License
-This project is for educational and artistic preservation purposes.
+This personal project is for educational and artistic preservation purposes.